Sage-Bionetworks/snowflake/README.md

 ## Administration

 For snowflake administrators, please make sure you read this carefully: https://docs.snowflake.com/en/user-guide/security-access-control-overview.
 All admin specific activities will be done in the [admin](admin) folder.
-Admin activities include:
+Each of the following scripts are responsible for different aspects of Snowflake administration.

-* Database creation
+* [database.sql](admin/databases.sql] - Database creation.
-* Governance policies for schemas
+* [policies.sql](admin/policies.sql] - Governance policies for schemas.
-* Role creation and granting of policies
+* [roles.sql](admin/roles.sql] - Role creation and granting of policies.
-* Oauth creation
+* [oauth.sql](admin/oauth.sql] - Snowflake oauth client creation to connect to tableau.
-* User creation
+* [user.sql](admin/users.sql] - User creation
-* Warehouse creation
+* [warehouse.sql](admin/warehouses.sql] - Warehouse creation

 ### User/Role Management
 Users and roles are to be created by the `USERADMIN`, and the code is contained in [here](admin/user_setup.sql).
 To add a user, simple add their Sage Bionetworks email, the setup for google saml is included in the SQL command.